gasiepgodoy/DT-FMS/README.md

 # DT-FMS
-Repository of the project for the Digital Twin of Flexible Manufactring Systems
+Repository of the project for the Digital Twin of Flexible Manufactring Systems.
 This repository is organized as follows:
   The main branch contains files that are common to all projects.
-Folders in the main branch are of publications and results of the project.
+Folders in the main branch are of publications related to the project.
   Codes are setup on Branches, to have individual contributions if necessary.
-Below are listed the active branches and thir links.

-Branch Node-Red contains all updates on the Node-RED and OPC-UA software (https://github.com/gasiepgodoy/DT-FMS/tree/Node-Red-Software)

-Branch SIEMENS S7-300 contains all updates and software for all FMS stations. (https://github.com/gasiepgodoy/DT-FMS/tree/Siemens-S7-300-Software)
+This repository contains several separete codes and informations regarding the project.
+There are four main codes:

+1. Node-RED - Responsible for the integration layer of the Legacy System and the technologies of Industry 4.0.
+There are 2 current version being used, one that uses AAS (V 6.1.2) and on that uses the old structure without AAS (V5.7.8) - (https://github.com/gasiepgodoy/DT-FMS/tree/Node-Red-Software)

+2. Siemens S7 - Responsible for the programming of the individual stations and the conveyor.
+It includes the PROFIBUS and AS-i necessary codes to integrate all signals at the "Master PLC" that is resposible for communication with Node-RED.
+Current Version is V3.0.4 - (https://github.com/gasiepgodoy/DT-FMS/tree/Siemens-S7-300-Software)

+3. AAS - the Asset administration Shell files resposible for the standardization of information structure.
+It contains the main .aasx file being used.
+Curent Version is V1.2. (https://github.com/gasiepgodoy/DT-FMS/tree/Asset-Administration-Shell)

+4. State Transition Table Model - The digital model, made in State Transition Table, of the FMS stations. (https://github.com/gasiepgodoy/DT-FMS/tree/Digital-Model---State-Transtion-Table)